Skip to Content

 In Duval County, several kinds of spousal support may be awarded based on your case:

-- Rehabilitative Support: Financial assistance for education or training needed to become self-sufficient.
-It requires a defined rehabilitation plan and clear steps towards financial independence, such as educational courses or vocational training.
+• Rehabilitative Support: Financial assistance for education or training needed to become self-sufficient.
+It requires a defined rehabilitation plan and clear steps toward financial independence, such as educational courses or vocational training.

 What to Expect in Duval County Courts